phidatahq/phidata/cookbook/agents_101/README.md

-# Agno Cookbooks
+# Agents 101

-Here you’ll find examples that’ll help you use Agno, from basic agents and workflows to advanced multi-agent examples.
-If you have more, please contribute to this list.
+Here we have a basic walkthrough of a basic to more advanced agent.

 The cookbooks are organised as follows:
  - [Get started](./agents_101): A basic series of agents to get you started.